How Often to Change the AC Filter in Your House

 It can also put a serious strain on your HVAC system.
 When running your AC, pulling air through a filter with dirt and clogs is more difficult than a clean filter.
 Because of that, your HVAC system will need to work harder to maintain your air quality and keep your house cool or warm.

 If you do not protect your HVAC system with this maintenance, it can hurt your whole system.
 In some cases, it can even lead to failure of your HVAC system.
-That is an expensive Houston AC repair, so take care to treat your HVAC system right.
+That is an expensive repair, so take care to treat your HVAC system right.

 Seasons and How They Impact Your AC Filter